 Skip to content

-Although it will probably be some time before fully autonomous vehicles become a common sight on the roads, automated and ultimately autonomous driving has the potential to fundamentally revolutionise mobility.
-In addition to the remaining technological challenges until full automation is achieved, there are still a number of questions to be answered, particularly from a data protection perspective.
+Although it is likely to be some time yet before fully autonomous vehicles become a common sight on our roads, automated and, ultimately, autonomous driving has the potential to fundamentally revolutionise mobility.
+In addition to the remaining technological challenges on the path to full automation, a host of questions arise not only from a liability law perspective but also, in particular, from a data protection perspective.

 New legal framework

 In March 2023, Parliament adopted a partial revision of the Road Traffic Act of 19 December 1958 (SVG, SR 741.01).
-This amendment is intended to form the basis for automated driving to become a reality in Switzerland as soon as the safety requirements are sufficiently met.
-The revised law grants the Federal Council various regulatory powers.
-The Federal Council has already made use of this and submitted the Ordinance on Automated Driving (AFV) for consultation in October 2023.
-The law and the ordinance are expected to come into force in the course of 2025.
+This amendment is intended to lay the groundwork for automated driving to become a reality in Switzerland as soon as the safety requirements have been sufficiently met.
+The legislative revision grants the Federal Council various regulatory powers.
+The Federal Council has already made use of these powers and submitted the Ordinance on Automated Driving (AFV) for consultation in October 2023.
+The Act and the Ordinance are expected to come into force in the course of 2025.

-At the heart of this revision of the law is the question of the extent to which the driver of a vehicle with an automation system is released from their duty of attention and control (see the new Art.
-25b) and the conditions under which driverless vehicles are permitted on the road.
+At the heart of this legislative revision lies the question of the extent to which the driver of a vehicle equipped with an automation system is exempted from their duties of care and control (see the new Art.
+25b) and under what conditions driverless vehicles will be permitted on the roads.

 Applicability of general data protection law

-Data processing outside of the minimum requirements in the driving mode memory is not the direct subject of the SVG revision, which is why the general data protection law instruments must be consulted.
-In the absence of special legislation, the Federal Act on Data Protection of 25 September 2020 (FADP, SR 235.1) and the Data Protection Ordinance (DPO) are primarily applicable.
-In practice, the General Data Protection Regulation of 27 April 2016 (EU 2016/679, GDPR) will also be of great importance, as many car manufacturers are located in the European Union and will primarily be guided by this set of rules when developing vehicles.
-Systems from international manufacturers whose data processing facilities are located abroad are frequently used in automated vehicles.
-In these constellations, the principles of data transfer abroad must also be observed (see Art.
+Data processing beyond the minimum requirements in the driving mode memory is not directly covered by the revision of the Road Traffic Act (SVG), which is why the general data protection framework must be applied.
+In the absence of specific statutory provisions, the Federal Act on Data Protection of 25 September 2020 (FADP, SR 235.1) and the Data Protection Ordinance (DPO) are primarily applicable.
+In practice, the General Data Protection Regulation of 27 April 2016 (EU 2016/679, GDPR) will also be of great significance, as numerous car manufacturers are based in the European Union and will primarily base their vehicle development on this regulatory framework.
+Automated vehicles frequently use systems from international manufacturers whose data processing facilities are located abroad.
+In such scenarios, the principles governing data transfers abroad must also be observed (see Art.
 16 FADP).

-The new Road Traffic Act also lacks provisions on the use of data in the context of so-called dual SIM cards, which transmit information from the vehicle and/or the driving mode memory to the manufacturer or a garage.
-Such an exchange of data continues to take place in accordance with the provisions of the Telecommunications Act of 30 April 1997 (TCA, SR 784.10) or, subsidiarily, in accordance with the FADP.
-The use of data in the investigation of accidents is governed by the Swiss Code of Criminal Procedure of 5 October 2007 (CCP, SR 312.0).
+The new Road Traffic Act also lacks provisions regarding the use of data in the context of so-called dual SIM cards, which transmit information from the vehicle and/or the driving mode memory to the manufacturer or a garage.
+Such data exchange continues to be governed by the provisions of the Telecommunications Act of 30 April 1997 (TCA, SR 784.10) or, subsidiarily, by the FADP.
+The use of data in the context of accident investigations is governed by the Swiss Criminal Procedure Code of 5 October 2007 (StPO, SR 312.0).

 Data concerned

-In addition to the parameters that must be recorded in the driving mode memory by law, a wide range of other data is potentially affected, with each step towards fully autonomous driving being accompanied by an increase in the amount of data affected.
-The data is primarily collected by sensors (e.g. radar or Light Detection and Ranging [LiDAR]), cameras and the use of GPS technology.
+In addition to the parameters that must be recorded in the driving mode memory by law, a wide range of other data may potentially be affected, with each step towards fully autonomous driving being accompanied by an increase in the volume of data concerned.
+The data is primarily collected via sensors (e.g. radar or Light Detection and Ranging [LiDAR]), cameras and the use of GPS technology.

-Even after the creation of the legal basis to enable automated driving in the SVG, questions remain unanswered with regard to the justifications under data protection law.
-According to the dispatch, the new SVG provisions were enacted primarily to improve road safety and increase the efficiency of the transport system.
-In principle, these provisions could be considered as a legal justification for data processing in automated vehicles.
-However, the interests of road safety and increasing the efficiency of the transport system are offset by the protection of the privacy of the persons concerned.
+Even following the creation of the legal framework to enable automated driving in the Road Traffic Act (SVG), questions remain regarding the grounds for justification under data protection law.
+According to the explanatory memorandum, the new Road Traffic Act provisions were primarily enacted to improve road safety and increase the efficiency of the transport system.
+In principle, these provisions could serve as a legal justification for data processing in automated vehicles.
+However, the interests of road safety and increasing the efficiency of the transport system are balanced against the protection of the personal data of the individuals concerned.

-With the new provisions in the Road Traffic Act, the legislator has made it clear that it wants to enable automated driving in Switzerland.
-As automated driving cannot be operated safely without the collection of certain data, the legislator at least implicitly recognises data processing to the extent necessary for this.
-This includes data that is absolutely necessary for the orientation and control of automated vehicles.
-However, in the absence of explicit legal provisions on the permissible scope of data processing, problems of demarcation can arise in practice.
-In particular, the question of which processing of personal data still fulfils the primary purpose of road safety and traffic control may not always be clear.
-The following can already be stated today: the further the data processing moves away from the actual primary purpose (road safety and increasing efficiency in traffic systems), the more likely it is that the controller will be required to base the data processing on another justification.
+With the new provisions in the Road Traffic Act, the legislator has clearly expressed its intention to enable automated driving in Switzerland.
+As automated driving cannot be operated safely without the collection of certain data, the legislator thereby recognises, at least implicitly, data processing to the extent necessary for this purpose.
+This includes data that is absolutely essential for the navigation and control of automated vehicles.
+However, in the absence of explicit legal provisions on the permissible scope of data processing, demarcation issues may arise in practice.
+In particular, the question of which processing of personal data still corresponds to the primary purpose of road safety and traffic control is unlikely to be clear-cut in all cases.
+One thing is already clear today: the further data processing moves away from the actual primary purpose (road safety and increasing efficiency in transport systems), the more the controller is required to base the data processing on a different legal basis.

 Outlook and conclusion:

-With the revision of the Road Traffic Act, the Swiss legislator has created the legal basis for the use of automated vehicles in road traffic, which means that the main responsibility now lies with the car manufacturers.
-Automated driving is inextricably linked to the collection of a large amount of data, which may also include particularly sensitive personal data.
-In addition to technological issues, data protection issues will therefore be a key factor for trust in automated and ultimately autonomous driving in the future.
-As the degree of vehicle automation increases, the amount of data involved is expected to rise further.
-Technical protective measures to prevent cyberattacks and precautions to ensure data security will therefore become increasingly important.
-The EU Data Act (largely applicable from 2025), which clearly regulates data access rights in particular, is also likely to provide additional impetus (for more information on the Data Act, see the article by Martin Schirmbacher/Marcus Czempinski “Her mit den Daten!
-What the Data Act demands“).
-In order to strengthen public trust in automated driving, certifications under the Data Protection Act could also play an important role in the future.
-When developing automated vehicles, it is important to find the right balance between the interests of road safety and the numerous aspects of data protection.
-It remains to be seen how well the automotive industry will succeed in addressing these conflicting interests while at the same time fully utilising the potential of this new technology.
+With the revision of the Road Traffic Act, the Swiss legislature has established the legal framework for the use of automated vehicles in road traffic, meaning that the primary responsibility now lies with the car manufacturers.
+Automated driving is inextricably linked to the collection of a vast amount of data, which may include personal data requiring special protection.
+Alongside technological issues, data protection concerns will therefore be a key factor in building trust in automated and, ultimately, autonomous driving in the future.
+As the level of vehicle automation increases, a further rise in the volume of data involved is to be expected.
+Technical safeguards to prevent cyberattacks and measures to ensure data security are therefore becoming increasingly important.
+The EU Data Act (much of which will apply from 2025) is also likely to provide further impetus; in particular, it clearly regulates the right of access to data (see also the article by Martin Schirmbacher and Marcus Czempinski ‘Hand over the data!
+What the Data Act requires’).
+Furthermore, certifications under data protection law could also play an important role in the future in strengthening public confidence in automated driving.
+When developing automated vehicles, it is essential to strike the right balance between road safety interests and the numerous aspects of data protection.
+It remains to be seen how successfully the automotive industry will manage to navigate this tension whilst fully exploiting the potential of this new technology.

 Sources